 Safe padding and restraint systems reduce pressure points, which is critical for elderly or immobilized patients.

-For maintenance tips and maximizing comfort, see: How to Maintain MRI Stretchers for Long-Term Use.
+For maintenance tips and maximizing comfort, see: How to Maintain MR Conditional Stretchers for Long-Term Use.

 Wheel Design and Maneuverability